 - Allah(swt) encourages the giving of zakah by mentioning that Riba(usury) does not increase wealth and it is not blessed but zakah and sadaqat increases and is blessed by Allah(swt)

 - The purpose is to prepare the minds and hearts of believers for the future prohibition of Riba.
 It recommends not to put the borrowers in a more difficulty by taking Riba but it is much better to alleviate the burden of those in need [ the upper (giving) hand is better than the lower (taking) hand].

 “And whatever you give for interest to increase within the wealth of people will not increase with Allah.
 But what you give in zakah, desiring the countenance of Allah – those are the multipliers.”

 - This verse declares the taking of riba (usury) as an iniquity because it consumes the property of people falsely.

-- We are informed that riba was also prohibited for the Jews and their is mention of the evil deeds of Jews.
+- We are informed that riba was also prohibited for the Jews and there is mention of the evil deeds of Jews.